Dakota Johnson in talks to play Madame Web in Spider-Man spin-off

 Madame Web will be Johnson's biggest studio feature since her breakout role in the Fifty Shades trilogy (2015 to 2018) with actor Jamie Dornan.

 The 32-year-old actress has been focusing on indie films, starring in and producing Am I OK?
-(2022) and Cha Cha Real Smooth (2022), which was sold to Apple for US$15 million after premiering at the Sundance Film Festival in January.
+(2022) and Cha Cha Real Smooth (2022), which was sold to Apple for US$15 million after premiering at the Sundance Film Festival last month.

 She can also be seen in Netflix's acclaimed psychological drama, The Lost Daughter (2021), which is directed by Maggie Gyllenhaal.